What is dangerous driving, and how does it impact your car insurance rate?

 Is dangerous driving a criminal act?

 Every driver in Canada is bound by driving laws, and failure to abide by them results in serious consequences.
-If a driver is found driving in a manner that can pose a threat to public safety, they would need to appear in court, and if proven guilty, the judge could hand down a severe punishment to the driver, which would include a criminal record, among other penalties.
+If a driver is found driving in a manner that can pose a threat to public safety, they would need to appear in court.
+If proven guilty, the judge could hand down severe punishments, including a criminal record and other penalties like traffic tickets.

 Repercussions of dangerous driving